Redesigning the Setlary's Daily Auto Salary Cash-Out Experience

 Redesign Result

 After deployment, we discovered an increase on adoption.
-We achieved a 42.86% increase in Daily Auto Cash-Out transactions.
+We achieved a 42.86% increase in Daily Auto Cash-Out activation.